 Mexico imported 30,000 tons of pork in 1995, the year after NAFTA took effect.
 By 2010 pork imports, almost all from the United States, had grown more than twenty-five times, to 811,000 tons.
 As a result, pork prices received by Mexican producers dropped 56 percent.
 US pork exports are dominated by the largest companies.
 Wise estimates that Smithfield’s share of this export market is significantly greater than its 27 percent share of US production.

 Basically, NAFTA and other policies have allowed the US to export extra farm productions to countries like Mexico.
 And because many farm productions (like corn) in the US are heavily subsidized by the government, the food and imports are cheaper than what’s being made in Mexico.
-The cheaper availability of US food has caused so many farmers in Mexico to lose their farms and sources of incomes.
+The cheaper availability of US food has caused so many farmers in Mexico to lose their farms and sources of incomes, which has in turn caused poverty.

 It’s so important in discussions about immigration within the US to remember the ways in which we as a country have participated in making things worse in other countries.
 And it’s also important to remember that humans are not illegal and that the terminology of “illegal immigrants/aliens” can be dehumanizing and criminalizing.